matter-labs/paymaster-examples/contracts/README.md

 - 📜 **[Allowlist Paymaster](./paymaster/AllowlistPaymaster.sol)**: This Paymaster contract only pays fees for accounts present in a predefined list (the "allow list").

-- 🎫 **[ERC20 Gated Paymaster](./paymaster/ERC20gatedPaymaster.sol)**: This Paymaster contract is designed to pay fees only for accounts that have a balance of a specific ERC20 token.
+- 🎫 **[ERC20 Fixed Paymaster](./paymaster/ERC20fixedPaymaster.sol)**: This Paymaster contract is designed to accept a fixed amount of a specific ERC20 token in exchange for covering gas fees.
+It only services accounts that have a balance of the specified token.

 - 🎨 **[ERC721 Gated Paymaster](./paymaster/ERC721gatedPaymaster.sol)**: This Paymaster contract pays fees for accounts that hold a specific ERC721 token (NFT).